 Lastly, we examine the CanESM model, which featured the largest and most frequent ENSO events, but also featured close agreement between ensemble members.
-The threshold for detectability for the CanESM are increases of 16% for both warm and cold event frequency 18% for an increase in warm event amplitude and 15% for an increase in cold event amplitude.
+The thresholds for detectability for the CanESM are increases of 16% for both warm and cold event frequency, 18% for an increase in warm event amplitude, and 15% for an increase in cold event amplitude.
 A priority in subsequent experiments would be to reduce the detectability thresholds.
-For the purposes of improving detectability, steady-state s in which a large CO2 forcing is offsetof most interest for additional , especially if a large number of simulations were available. apply our detection methodology and in depiction of future climate likely be the comparison most likely to show a difference sufficient to exceed our detectability threshold
+For the purposes of improving detectability, steady-state simulations that simulate 100 years or more of geoengineering in which a large CO2 forcing is offset would likely be of most interest for additional detailed analysis, especially if a large number of simulations were available.
+This has been proposed for future GeoMIP experiments (Kravitz et al., 2015).

+The next generation of GeoMIP experiments that will be part of CMIP6 will extend G1 simulations to 100 years and also provide simulations in which a more extreme AGW scenario – RCP6 or RCP8.5 – is offset by constant stratospheric sulfate injections or solar dimming.
+These new experimental designs result from the need to understand extreme precipitation and temperature events, changes in regional climate and to examine modes of internal variability (Kravitz et al., 2015).

+A potential future GeoMIP experiment could apply our detection methodology and proceed as follows.
+Compare the 100 year 4xCO2 scenario with 100 years of preindustrial control and G1 (G1extended; Kravitz et al., 2015).
+Given the length of this simulation and the large differences in depiction of future climate between 4xCO2, G1 and the preindustrial control, this would likely be the comparison most likely to show a difference sufficient to exceed our detectability threshold.